Tracking shear mode dynamics across the glass transition in a 2D colloidal system: Results

 The error bars in Fig. \ref{fig1} indicate the relative linewidth $\Gamma_T(k)$.

 We first observe that the three independent methods yield consistent results for the dispersion of collective shear modes in the solid phase.
-On the other hand, the method based on the dynamical matrix becomes less reliable in the liquid phase, as the validity of the harmonic approximation is no longer guaranteed.
+On the other hand, some deviations are observed in the liquid phase in the large wave-vector limit due to the the increased sound wave damping.
 More importantly, we note a progressive evolution in the form of the dispersion relation from panel (a), corresponding to $\Gamma = 423$, to panel (c), which corresponds to $\Gamma = 64$.

 In the amorphous solid phase (panel (a), $\Gamma = 423$), shear modes exhibit a wave-like, propagating dispersion, consistent with predictions from elasticity theory and previously investigated in detail in Ref. \cite{PhysRevLett.109.178301}.
-In panel (b), at $\Gamma = 152$, slightly below the reported glass transition point $\Gamma^* \approx 195$, in the liquid phase, the dispersion relation undergoes a qualitative change at small wave vectors ($k a < 0.5$), where the emergence of a gap, consistent with Eq.~\eqref{eq2}, becomes apparent.
+In panel (b), at $\Gamma = 152$, slightly below the reported glass transition point $\Gamma_g \approx 195$, in the liquid phase, the dispersion relation undergoes a qualitative change at small wave vectors ($k a < 0.5$), where the emergence of a gap, consistent with Eq. \eqref{eq2}, becomes apparent.

 This feature becomes even more pronounced in panel (c), deep in the liquid phase ($\Gamma = 64$), where the $k$-gap is clearly visible and larger than in panel (b).
 This trend supports the formation of a wave-vector gap in the dispersion of collective shear modes as the system transitions from the high-$\Gamma$ amorphous solid to the low-$\Gamma$ liquid.
 This transition is further corroborated by the behavior of the pair distribution function $g(r)$ shown in the inset of Fig.~\ref{fig1}(c), which reflects the structural changes across the glass transition.